.NET for VFP Developers Training

 object-orientation, as well as best software development practices.

-updated class covers the latest .NET 4.0 and Visual Studio 2010
+This updated class covers the very latest .NET 4.7 and Visual Studio 2017 technologies.

-Each session is 5 hours long and there is 1 session per day for 3 days.
+Each session is 5 hours and there is 1 session per day for 3 days.

 Thank you for an outstanding three days.
 I was looking